DS1826/pswd-generator/README.md

 This project was created with:
 * HTML
 * CSS
-* Javascript
+* JavaScript

 ## Launch
 This project can be accessed via the following link: https://ds1826.github.io/pswd-generator/

 ## Acknowledgments
-This project is made possible by the awesome support of GW Full-Stack Bootcamp instructors, my BCS Tutor and all who participated in the online study groups.
+This project is made possible by the awesome support of my GW Full-Stack Bootcamp instructors, my BCS Tutor and all who participated in the online study group.
 Moreover, the following resources were helpful:

 * [Traversy Media via YouTube](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA)
 * [freeCodeCamp Javascript Tutorials](https://www.freecodecamp.org)